reebhub/docs/Documentation/7.1/Raven.Documentation.Pages/ai-integration/gen-ai-integration/gen-ai-overview.markdown

     * The task is associated with a **Connection string** that defines how to connect to the AI model.
     * Each context object is sent over its own separate connection to the AI model.
     * Each object is sent along with a **Prompt** and a **JSON schema**.
-      The prompt is written in regular english, with your instructions to the AI model.
+      The prompt can be written in natural language, with your instructions to the AI model.
       The schema defines how the model is to structure its replies.
 5. The task can then apply an **Update script** (JavaScript) to handle the results.
 {CONTENT-FRAME/}